Robert Howcott and the Regicides, 1660

 Yes

 The children described as “Alive in 1655” were mentioned in their father’s will, which was written on 4 January 1655 and proved at the Court of Civil Commission on 26 February 1658.
-Click here to see a transcript of the will.

 If the Petitioner were the son of Robert Howcott of Stoughton, he would have been only about 13 years old at the time of the last siege of Pontefract Castle.